mrwu-mac/DIFNet/README.md

 ## Data preparation
 To run the code, annotations and detection features for the COCO dataset are needed.
 Please download the annotations file [annotations.zip](https://drive.google.com/file/d/1i8mqKFKhqvBr8kEp3DbIh9-9UNAfKGmE/view?usp=sharing) and extract it.

 Detection features are computed with the code provided by [1].
-To reproduce our result, please download the COCO grid features from [DLCT](https://github.com/luo3300612/image-captioning-DLCT) or extract it yourself from [grid-feats-vqa](https://github.com/facebookresearch/grid-feats-vqa).
+To reproduce our result, please download the raw COCO grid features from [grid-feats-vqa](https://github.com/facebookresearch/grid-feats-vqa) and process them according to [RSTNet](https://github.com/zhangxuying1004/RSTNet).
+You can also alternatively download the processed COCO grid features from [DLCT](https://github.com/luo3300612/image-captioning-DLCT).

 Segmentation features are computed with the code provided by [2].
 To reproduce our result, please download the segmentation features file [segmentations.zip](https://drive.google.com/file/d/1R7GL9FTZgc0cpCoJ6UGWNuhvAiDciab7/view?usp=sharing) (~83M) and extract it.